Tor circuit fingerprinting defenses using adaptive padding: Discussion

-It's also common practice in the website fingerprinting literature to consider the LAN adversary being able to derive the precise cell contents of a circuit given raw TCP traces.
-However because of the importance of the precise cell sequence in the circuit fingerprinting world, we have a strong interest in weakening the LAN adversary.
+As discussed in \autoref{sec:model}, it is common practice in the website fingerprinting literature to consider the network adversary being able to derive the precise cell contents of a circuit given raw TCP traces.
+However because of the importance of the precise cell sequence in the circuit fingerprinting world, we have a strong interest in weakening the network adversary.

-We believe we can achieve this using Tor's adaptive padding framework by increasing the number of simultaneous padding circuits to a point where a LAN adversary will find it hard to distinguish which circuit sends which cell.
-Combined with Tor's move to a single guard per client \cite{one-guard} it makes the work of the LAN adversary much harder since there will always be simultaneous traffic to the single guard.
+We believe we can achieve this using Tor's adaptive padding framework by increasing the number of simultaneous padding circuits to a point where a network adversary will find it hard to distinguish which circuit sends which cell.
+Combined with Tor's move to a single guard per client \cite{one-guard} it makes the work of the network adversary much harder since there will always be simultaneous traffic to the single guard.

 \paragraph{Future work}